parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Properly designed software!"

-^ We also got the, to be honest, expected, smartass comments.
+^ PARIS: We also got the, to be honest, expected, smartass comments.
 Like this one.

 ---